qiuyue1993/Notes/CVPR_2019/Interesting Papers in CVPR 2019.md

 - **The support set must be simulated to best mimic the conditions in which the model will be evaluated**

 *Using non-VQA data as support*
+- Challenge: produce beneficial updates the the weights **without access to a loss** on the target VQA model.
+- Evaluate the **extracted captions features** with **image-caption hadamard product features**.
+- Gradient is projected by **a learned projection**

 *Retrieval of relevant support data*
+- The **selection of a relevant subset is crucial**
+- A **static relevance function** to produce a scalar that reflects the pertinence of a support instance with the input
+- A series simple functions (Uniform sampling, common words comparison, Top-5 answers sentence, similarity of image features)

 #### Experiments